firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ```

 ### Use PATTERN to insert data into an existing table
-You can use the `PATTERN` feature, which uses [regular expressions](https://en.wikipedia.org/wiki/Glob_(programming)), to select several files that match the specified pattern to populate an existing target table.
+You can use the `PATTERN` feature, which uses [regular expressions](https://en.wikipedia.org/wiki/Glob_(programming)), to select several files that match the specified pattern to populate a target table.
 The following example uses the `*.csv` pattern to read all files ending in `.csv` into the `pattern_target` table:

 ```sql
 COPY pattern_target FROM 's3://firebolt-publishing-public/help_center_assets/firebolt_sample_dataset/'